Microsoft 365: New features and prices from July 2026

 is currently planned for Microsoft 365 Business Premium, Office 365 E1 and Microsoft 365 Copilot.
 At present, only the prices in dollars have been confirmed; the final prices in euros will be published approximately one month before they come into effect.
 You will then also find these in the preview price list on the Telekom Business Customer Portal.

-With this update, Microsoft is expanding several functional areas within Microsoft 365.
-These include enhancements to AI features, security mechanisms, and device and application management.
+With this update, Microsoft is expanding several areas of functionality within Microsoft 365.
+These include enhancements to AI features, security mechanisms, and device and application management:

 The changes will be implemented in two stages: